hso-praktomat/praktomat-docker/README.md

 Those variables are defined through an environment file.
 There's a template called `template.env`.
 Make a copy for each Praktomat instance and modify the contained variables to your needs.

-Create a directory called `work-data` in your home directory.
+Create a directory called `praktomat/work-data` in your home directory.
 Then create a subdirectory with the name of `COMPOSE_PROJECT_NAME` for each instance.
 The submissions for an instance will be stored here.

+Create a directory called `praktomat/postgresql` in your home directory.
+Then create a subdirectory with the name of `COMPOSE_PROJECT_NAME` for each instance.
+The database for an instance will be stored here.

 Then start an instance by supplying your environment file.
+Create an ennvironment file, e.g. `aud-win-env`, for your lecture by copying and adjusting `template.env`.
 The command looks like the following.

 ```bash
 docker-compose --env-file=aud-win.env up -d